mysidia-deluxe/Mysidia-Deluxe/README.md

 - [ ] Bank system
 - [ ] Cronjobs
 - [x] More HTML (no formbuilders or tablebuilders, html will be used instead)
+- [x] More comments in the code, so it's easier to understand what's going on
 - And more to come!

 ## Server Requirements